Can you throw a punch?

-Before the big brute’s world faded to black, the last thing he would remember feeling would be a confused mixture of shock, embarrassment, and admiration.
+Before the big brute’s world faded to black, the last thing he would remember feeling would be a confusing mixture of shock, embarrassment, and admiration.

-Proper punching technique allows you maximise the power you do have.
+Proper punching technique allows you to maximize the power you do have.

 The power comes from the rotation of the hips and shoulders and not the arms.
 Putting your weight behind your punch gives it that extra OOMPH.
 Combine this with a snappy punch that connects at full extension and with the two knuckles nearest the thumb, and you’re your fists become lethal weapons.

 But don’t focus on The Haymaker from the outset.
 Learning boxing takes time, and you will develop power in time.
 But, be patient.

 Focus on learning proper techniques.
 Once you’ve got the basic movement down, gradually increase the speed and power.